 Mandy Barker is an international award-winning photographer whose work involving marine plastic debris over the past 10 years has received global recognition.
 Working with scientists she aims to raise awareness about plastic pollution in the world's oceans whilst highlighting the harmful affect on marine life and ultimately ourselves.

-Barker's work has been published in over 40 countries including; National Geographic, TIME Magazine, The Guardian, The Financial Times, Smithsonian, The New Scientist, The Explorer's Journal, UNESCO, The British Journal of Photography, FOAM Magazine, GUP, and The RPS Journal.
-She has exhibited internationally from Inner Mongolia, China, to the United Nations Headquarters, and Aperture Foundation in New York, and at the Victoria & Albert Museum and Photographers' Gallery in London, and the Science & Technology Park in Hong Kong.
-She has been interviewed live on many occasions including by the BBC during UK Hull City of Culture 2017, ITV for World Ocean's Day 2018 and on CNN News US 'Connect the World', about her series PENALTY during the FIFA World Cup 2014.
-She has also been part of 'Circularity' a short film with Christina Figueres and Stella McCartney, produced by VICE in 2018.
+Barker's work has been published in over 40 different countries including; National Geographic Magazine, TIME Magazine, The Guardian, The Financial Times, Smithsonian, The New Scientist, The Explorer's Journal, UNESCO, The British Journal of Photography, FOAM Magazine, VOGUE, Wired, The RPS Journal.
+The World Wildlife Fund, and Oxfam.
+She has exhibited internationally from Inner Mongolia, China, to the United Nations Headquarters, and Aperture Foundation in New York, the Victoria & Albert Museum and Photographers' Gallery in London, and at the Science & Technology Park in Hong Kong.
+She has been interviewed live on many occasions by the BBC, ITV, CNN News in the United States, for 'Connect the World', and has also been part of the short film, 'Circularity' produced by VICE along with Christina Figueres and Stella McCartney.
+In 2019 alone, Barker’s work has been featured in over 25 exhibitions around the world including three major solo presentations at, Fotografiska Stockholm, The Royal Photographic Society and Impressions Gallery, England, UK.

 Barker was shortlisted for the Prix Pictet Award SPACE 2017, the world's leading photography award for sustainability, and also nominated for the Magnum Foundation Fund and Deutsche Borse Foundation Photography Prize 2018.
 She is a recipient of the 2018 National Geographic Society Grant for Research and Exploration.
 Her first book 'Beyond Drifting: Imperfectly Known Animals' was selected as one of the Ten Best Photography Books of 2017, by Smithsonian.
 Barker is a member of the Union of Concerned Photographers UCP, which is dedicated to using the power of imagery to underline the urgency of environmental concerns.

 In June 2019 Barker took part in the ‘Henderson Island Plastic Pollution Expedition’ which has been awarded the title of an ‘Explorers Club Flag Expedition’.
-Only 3 - 5 expeditions per year are recognised in this way, and have previously included the Apollo 11 Space Mission, and the dive to Challenger Deep.
-A significant accomplishment that details of the expedition including marine plastic pollution data will now become part of the archives and accessible to other modern day explorers and scholars.
+With only 3 - 5 expeditions per year recognised in this way - previous others having included the Apollo 11 Space Mission, and the dive to Challenger Deep - this significant achievement that included recording data as well as photographing marine plastic pollution, will now become part of the archives, and be accessible to other modern day explorers and scholars.

 In 2012 she was awarded The Royal Photographic Society's Environmental Bursary enabling her to join scientists in a research expedition which sailed from Japan to Hawaii to examine the accumulation of marine plastic debris in the tsunami debris field in the Pacific Ocean.
 In June 2017 she was invited by Greenpeace to join the Beluga II Expedition which sailed around the remote and unique island locations of the Inner Hebrides, Scotland, to recover plastic debris in a commission for Greenpeace.
 Barker speaks internationally about her work to engage people with the plastic issue.
 She has been invited as a guest speaker at the National Geographic Photography Seminar 2018, Washington DC, Stanford University California, on behalf of the British Embassy and the British Council at the political festival Almedalen, Sweden, and as the opening keynote speaker for the EuroConference GlobalCapital Sustainable & Responsible Capital Markets Forum in Amsterdam.